 It goes against human nature to focus on others more than ourselves.
 A vocalist needs to listen to what other individuals’ voices sound like.
 For what their voices sound like together.
 A successful duet will not happen without both parties listening intently to the other.

-Finding the right blend and balance between the voices is exponentially harder as other voices are added to the mix.
+Finding the right blend and balance between the voices is exponentially harder as others join.

 The vocalist needs to learn to blend and balance other voices with their own.

 When a third voice is added, Harmony becomes exponentially more challenging.
 Everyone has to breathe in the right places and use the same phrasing.
-One voice cannot overpower the others, or the harmony is lost.
+One voice cannot overpower the others, or harmony is lost.
 And if someone sings off-key, everyone is affected.
 The ability to blend well becomes an absolute necessity.

 Adding a fourth voice can set up an interesting dynamic.
-Often this fourth voice will bring a sound of conflict that makes the listener’s ear yearn for resolution in a chord.
+This fourth voice often brings a sound of conflict that makes the listener’s ear yearn for resolution in a chord.

-The soprano, alto, or tenor parts can be sung by themselves and are pleasing to the ear.
+The soprano, alto, and tenor parts can be sung independently and are pleasing to the ear.
 But it is the dissonance that draws in the listener.
 In a quartet, the baritone frequently sings dissonant notes.
-Listening to a baritone sing his part in isolation is difficult.
-His part only fits in when sung with all the other parts.
-His part makes the listener lean in and wait for the chord to resolve.
+Listening to a baritone sing his part alone is difficult.
+His contribution is only effective when sung in tandem with the other parts.
+His vocal entices the listener and keeps them waiting for the chord to resolve.

 What can we learn about life from musical Harmony?

-These musical principles of harmony can be used in personal relationships, marriage, and business.
+We can use musical principles of harmony in personal relationships, marriage, and business.